 The University is taking forward work to develop of measures focused on increasing access to Medicine for SIMD20 students.
-This will include working collaboratively with the sector to simplify and clarify the admissions process.
-An update on this will be submitted to the SFC, in parallel with this document, as required.
+This will include working collaboratively with the sector to simplify and clarify the admissions process (noting this has been reported on separately, as required by the SFC).